hisubram/mobilefoundation/ios_jsonstore.md

 ## Adding JSONStore
 {: #adding-jsonstore }
-1. Add the following to the existing `podfile`, located at the root of the Xcode project:
+1. Add the following to the existing `podfile`, at the root of the Xcode project:

    ```xml
    pod 'IBMMobileFirstPlatformFoundationJSONStore'
    ```
    {: codeblock}

-2. From a **Command-line** window, navigate to the root of the Xcode project and run the command: `pod install` - note that this action may take a while.
+2. From a command line window, go to the root of the Xcode project and run the command: `pod install` - note that this action may take a while.

 Whenever you want to use JSONStore, make sure that you import the JSONStore header:
 Objective-C: